5 charts that illustrate why being Hispanic or Latino is more than speaking Spanish

 They are a fast-growing group of entrepreneurs

 Latinos are building businesses at a faster rate than the national average.
-Yet, they struggle to secure outside financing.
+Yet, they